Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

 #### Amazon

 SDK connects to the provided amazon account credentials as below
-- user is presented with an account-connection screen to enter amazon credentials
+- User is presented with an account-connection screen to enter amazon credentials
-- SDK reads the credentials and hits the amazon website to login.
+- SDK reads the credentials and hits the amazon website to log in.
  The user is presented with a "Connect Account" screen with a progress bar indication
 - While login, if a captcha, device-authorization, or two-factor authentication screen is detected then the user is presented the amazon webpage with the details to proceed further.
-- On login failure user is redirected to the previous screen
+- On login failure user is redirected to the previous screen and the failure event is registered in the backend database
+- On successful login, the SDK attempts to fetch the order details.
+- On fetching failure, the SDK shows an error screen and prompts the user to retry the operation
-- On successful login, the account credentials are stored in an encrypted format on the device private to the application
+- On fetching success, the account credentials are stored in an encrypted format on the device private to the application, and the success event is registered in the backend database
-- SDK then attempts to fetch the order details on successful login.

 ## Orders